Munitions

 Paveway IV guided bomb

-Paveway IV is a UK-built 500-pound-class precision-guided bomb developed by Raytheon UK for RAF and allied strike aircraft.
-It combines GPS-aided inertial navigation with laser guidance and an electronic fuze, making it a flexible air-launched munition documented in RAF counter-ISIS strikes, UK-led participation in Red Sea Crisis attacks on Houthi military sites, and Saudi-led coalition air operations in Yemen.
+Paveway IV is a Raytheon UK 500-pound-class precision-guided bomb built around GPS-aided inertial navigation, laser guidance, and an electronic fuze.
+It became a core RAF air-to-ground weapon after entering UK service in 2008, moved from Harrier and Tornado carriage to Typhoon and F-35B integration, and is documented in RAF counter-ISIS strikes, UK-led Red Sea Crisis strikes on Houthi military sites, and Saudi-led coalition air operations in Yemen.

 Built by